-self” words can go after verbs or nouns to express a variety of special meanings

 (k) The application will download updates itself.

-Another type of “emphasis” highlights the oppositeness of the highlighted noun to one indicated just before, like this (opposites underlined):
+Another type of “emphasis” highlights the oppositeness of a noun to one mentioned just before, like this (opposites underlined):

-Here the -self word is still marking a contrast, but the most suitable connector is a similarity-showing one like similarly or also.
+Here the -self word indicates a contrast between I and most people, but the points made about each of these are similar, not opposite.
+The most suitable connector would be a similarity-showing one like similarly or also.

-A third kind of “emphasis” is achieved by placing a -self word after by.
-At first sight, this just seems an alternative to the independence-expressing use, since by can easily be added to (j) and (k) above.
+This meaning is achieved by placing a -self word after by.
+At first sight, it just seems an alternative to the independence-expressing use, since by can easily be added to (j) and (k) above.
 However, I believe that by does make a subtle difference, introducing the idea of solitariness or isolation alongside that of independence.